AimRT/AimRT/document/sphinx-en/tutorials/quick_start/helloworld_py.md

 ```

-## STEP3: Create Configuration File
+## STEP3: Prepare Configuration File

-Below is a sample configuration file `helloworld_cfg.yaml`.
-Other contents in this configuration will be explained in subsequent chapters.
-Focus on two sections here:
+Below is a simple example configuration file `helloworld_cfg.yaml`.
+Other contents in this configuration file will be introduced in later chapters.
+Here we focus on two sections:
-- The `aimrt.log` node: Specifies logging details
+- The `aimrt.log` node: Specifies details about logging.
-- The `HelloWorldPyModule` node: Contains configurations for `HelloWorldPyModule` that can be read within the module
+- The `HelloWorldPyModule` node: Contains configurations for `HelloWorldPyModule`, which can be read within the module.

 ```yaml
 aimrt: